 - You can easily double the ingredients to make an extra batch of oatmeal cookies and store them in the freezer to enjoy whenever you like.

-- If you use natural peanut butter in this recipe, mix any oil that has settled at the top of the peanut butter jar back into the rest of the peanut butter.
-If you don’t do that, the natural peanut butter will be dry and can cause crumbly cookies.
-This being said, not all natural peanut butters have the same consistency.
+- If you use natural peanut butter in this recipe, mix any oil that has settled at the top of the jar back into the rest of the peanut butter.
+If you don’t, the butter will be dry, which can cause crumbly cookies.
+This being said, not all-natural peanut butter has the same consistency.

-- You can add natural sugar alternatives if you want sweeter-tasting cookies, such as maple syrup, maltitol syrup, stevia, applesauce (just a bit in addition) or monk fruit.
+- You can add natural sugar alternatives if you want sweeter-tasting cookies, such as maple syrup, date paste, maltitol syrup, stevia, applesauce (just a bit in addition), or monk fruit.

 - These cookies will become firmer as they cool.
-I like to warm up the cookies in microwave or low temp warm oven, just to make them more softer.
+To make them softer, I like to warm them in the microwave or low-temperature oven.

-- For more natural sweet additions consider adding finely chopped dates or pureed dates (tastes better than caramel!), raisins.
+- For more natural sweeteners, consider adding finely chopped dates or pureed dates (they taste better than caramel!) or raisins.

-- Flavor to sweet?
-If you making the batter and after tasting it the cookie dough seems too sweet add in chopped cranberries, as their tartness will balance the sweetness pretty well.
-Or you can also omit the chocolate chips.
+- Flavor too sweet?
+If you are making the batter and after tasting it, the cookie dough seems too sweet, add chopped cranberries, as their tartness will balance the sweetness pretty well.
+You can also omit the chocolate chips or add them only to half a batch of the cookies.

 - I don't recommend adding more salt as this will intensify all the flavors, including the sweetness.

-Peanut butter and mashed bananas are essential in this recipe as these wet ingredients act as a binding agent.
+Peanut butter and mashed bananas are essential in this recipe as these wet ingredients act as binding agents.
 They are important since this recipe doesn't call for an egg, vegetable oil, or milk.

 These delicious oatmeal cookies are suitable for many diets and people with food intolerances.
 These cookies are: